 Hiking like any outdoor activity involves a risky part with the possibility of getting an injury.

-- We are very happy with our MSR Hubba Hubba NX – it’s very light (1,3kg), packs small, easy to pitch, waterproof, it’s shape is great for strong wind and it’s durable. for a middle price range tent the MSR Elixir, is a good option
+- We are very happy with our MSR Hubba Hubba NX – it’s very light (1,3kg), packs small, easy to pitch, waterproof, its shape is great for strong wind and it’s durable. for a middle-price range tent, the MSR Elixir is a good option

 - An inflatable camping pad